gravetii/diztl/README.md

 - fsnotify: The project makes use of [fsnotify](https://github.com/fsnotify/fsnotify) to detect file-system changes and indexes them dynamically, thus making them avaiable for search across the entire network in real-time.

+## Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to the project.

 ## Authors
 - Sandeep Dasika